okalil/discussions-monolith/README.md

 ## Architecture

-The project architecture is composed of two main layers: a _domain_ layer, containing all business logic and data access code, and a _presentation_ layer, containing routes, UI and orchestration logic code.
+The project architecture is composed of two main layers: a _core_ layer, containing all business logic and data handling code, and a _presentation_ layer, containing routes, UI and orchestration logic code.

-This _domain layer_ is responsible for domain and application logic, and is designed to be agnostic to framework-specific concerns.
+This _core layer_ is responsible for domain and application logic, and is designed to be agnostic to framework-specific concerns.
 Ideally, it should be "copy-pasteable" in a way that would work with any JavaScript framework.
-For the sake of simplicity, there is no strict separation between core logic and infrastructure services.

 The _presentation layer_ includes our React components and React Router route modules.
 It depends on the domain layer to perform business operations and access data.
 This layer should remain as lean as possible, delegating complex logic to the domain layer whenever appropriate.

 ## Directory Structure

-### The app/config directory

-The `config` directory keeps configuration files for the project, including environment variables and library-specific global configurations.

 ### The app/core directory